romyradau/CC_Code_Challenge/README.md

   5. Why did you design the user interface like you did?
 What choices did you make and why?

-    Tbh I was super happy when the implementation of the baseline theme for the table just worked (link below in 6.6.)
+    Tbh I was super happy when the implementation of the baseline theme for the table just worked. (link below in 6.6.)
-    I did some minor adjustments, but didn't have the time and mindspace anymore to come up with something cool In an utopian universe I would have though styled it as so:
+    I did some minor adjustments, but didn't have the time and mindspace anymore to come up with something cool.
+    Putting the addButton and totalSum in the middle didn't look appealing to me so I left it on the left side.

+    In an utopian universe I would have though styled it in a dark mode, slightly transparent input fields with a blue/purple touch, text-color close to white, trashbin signs in the color of the input fields, expenseAddButton non-transparent and the same blue/purple with and add icon in it, onClick redirects to the newly created first cell of the row.
+    (for the layout see assets)

   6. What „tasks“ did you have on your mind?
 How did you break down the different deliverables?

-    Ok, so this could become a whole blog article, so I will try to just list up what I did ^^ I do hope you enjoy eleborate documentations ^^
+    Ok, so this could become a whole blog article, so I will try to just list up what I did. ^^ I do hope you enjoy eleborate documentations. ^^

     6.0.
 Rough structuring of the overall requirements -list(editable markup fields, add functionality, sum calculation, total sum calculation)